tvdboom/ATOM/docs_sources/api/data_cleaning/cleaner.md

 <td width="80%" style="background:white;">
 <strong>prohibited_types: str, sequence or None, optional (default=None)</strong>
 <blockquote>
-Columns with these types will be removed from the dataset.
+Columns with these types are dropped from the dataset.
 </blockquote>
 <strong>maximum_cardinality: bool, optional (default=True)</strong>
 <blockquote>
-Whether to remove categorical columns with maximum cardinality, i.e. the number of unique values is equal to the number of instances.
+Whether to drop categorical columns with maximum cardinality, i.e. the number of unique values is equal to the number of instances.
 Usually the case for names, IDs, etc...
 </blockquote>
 <strong>minimum_cardinality: bool, optional (default=True)</strong>
 <blockquote>
-Whether to remove columns with minimum cardinality, i.e. all values in the column are the same.
+Whether to drop columns with minimum cardinality, i.e. all values in the column are the same.
 </blockquote>
 <strong>strip_categorical: bool, optional (default=True)</strong>
 <blockquote>